IT salaries remain flat as demand dries up for IT Pro

 2016 IT Salary Survey shows that salaries for IT Pros up only 1.39% as demand for IT pros wanes

-Park City - UT - www.e-janco.com - The 2016 IT Salary Survey, just released by Janco Associates and eJobDescription.com, is not great news for IT Professionals.
+Park City - UT - www.e-janco.com - IT Salaries Flat for last 12 months - The IT Salary Survey, just released by Janco Associates and eJobDescription.com, is not great news for IT Professionals.
 The survey shows that hiring has slowed and that salaries are static for IT positions in most North American metropolitan areas with only 1.39% rise in the past 12 months.

 The CEO of Janco Associates, Mr. Victor Janulaitis said, "2015 started out with great expectations for the IT job market as demand was high and IT budgets were scheduled to increase significantly.
 Unfortunately, that is not how the year ended. "